Trying to increase the deliverability of your email sequences? Want to know more about email warm up?

 When you do the process manually, you will have to keep daily tabs of your warm up activities.

-An email warm up tool can help you save enormous time.
+An email warm up tool (Boxward, our recommended email warmup platform, pairs well with Postaga) can help you save enormous time.
 That’s because it runs on autopilot, keeps you in the loop, and builds a good sender reputation over time.

 Step 4: Maintain email threads